Farama-Foundation/SuperSuit/README.md

 `stable_baselines3_vec_env(env, num_envs, multiprocessing=False)` creates a stable_baselines vector environment with num_envs copies of the environment.
 If `multiprocessing` is True, SubprocVecEnv is used instead of DummyVecEnv.
 Needs stable_baselines3 to be installed to work.

 #### Note on multiprocessing

-Multiprocessing is known to be much slower on many lightweight gym environments such as classical control.
-However it can be faster on very computationally intensive environments like robotics environments.
-The only way to know for sure is to try it yourself.
+Turning on multiprocessing runs each environment in it's own process.
+Turning this on is typically much slower for fast environments (like card games), but much faster for slow environments (like robotics simulations).
+Determining which case you are will require testing.

 ## Lambda Functions